nest/ode-toolbox/doc/index.rst

     python setup.py install

-If you wish to install ode-toolbox into your home directory, add the option :bash:`--user` to the above call.
+If you wish to install ODE-toolbox into your home directory, add the option :bash:`--user` to the above call.

 For further installation hints, please see `.travis.yml <.travis.yml>`__.

 Testing
 ~~~~~~~

-To run the unit and integration tests that come with ode-toolbox, you can run the following command:
+To run the unit and integration tests that come with ODE-toolbox, you can run the following command:

 .. code:: bash